 Buttery pastry gives way to sweet, just so slightly runny brown sugar filling full of tender raisins in this Canadian classic Butter Tart.

-I save myself a ton of work and they are easy to share because of the handy tins they come in!
+It saves a ton of work, and they are easy to share because of the handy tins they come in!

 I am a bit of a purist when it comes to the raisin – no raisin controversy surrounding the classic tart.
 It has to have raisins, always!

 I do give my raisins a soak in hot water, not just to soften but it also gives them a good cleaning as well.
 Is that necessary?
 I don’t honestly know, but it is something I learnt in the kitchen when I was young.

 Once they are soft, I drain and give them a rinse, let them air dry just a bit then add them to the tart shells.

 - 4 eggs

 - ¾ cup of raisins